ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms are ranked by formulary tier, which reflects relative bioavailability and clinical evidence quality.
 Lower tier number = higher preference.

-1. #1 — Vitamin D3 (as Cholecalciferol) (T1 Preferred): bioavailability rated high (S1 — best tier), typical dose range not yet documented in our database.
+1. #1 — Vitamin D3 (as Cholecalciferol) (Preferred Form): bioavailability rated high (S1 — best tier), typical dose range not yet documented in our database.
 This is our research-backed preferred form.

 How We Evaluate Forms